The Transpension Type: Technical Report: Multipliers in the base category

 Again, we consider the functor $\loch \times \IX : \boxslash_{\vee, \wedge, \lnot} \to \boxslash_{\vee, \wedge, \lnot} : \IX^n \mapsto \IX^{n+1}$, which is an endomultiplier for $\IX$.

-It is cartesian (hence non-affine and quantifiable with $\sumbase \IX(W, \psi) = W$), cancellative, not spooky, and not connection-free (since $(\IX^2, \vee)$ and $(\IX^2, \wedge)$ are connections). \end{example} \begin{example}[Clocks] Let $\clocksym$ be the category of clocks, used as a base category in guarded type theory \cite{clock-cat}.
+It is cartesian (hence $\top$-slice non-full and right adjoint with $\sumbase \IX(W, \psi) = W$), $\top$-slice faithful and $\top$-slice objectwise pointable but not shard-free (since $(\IX^2, \vee)$ and $(\IX^2, \wedge)$ are shards). \end{example} \begin{example}[Clocks] Let $\clocksym$ be the category of clocks, used as a base category in guarded type theory \cite{clock-cat}.
 Its objects take the form $(i_1 : \clocksym_{k_1}, \ldots, i_n : \clocksym_{k_n})$ where all $k_j \geq 0$.
 We can think of a variable of type $\clocksym_k$ as representing a clock (i.e. a time dimension) paired up with a certificate that we do not care what happens after the time on this clock exceeds $k$.
 Correspondingly, we have a map $\clocksym_k \to \clocksym_\ell$ if $k \leq \ell$.
 These maps, together with weakening, exchange, and contraction, generate the category.
-The terminal object is $()$ and every other object is spooky.
+The terminal object is $()$ and every other object is unpointable.